RomainCoudour/react-side-pane/README.md

 react-side-pane is using [React Portals](https://reactjs.org/docs/portals.html) under the hood and [React transition group](https://www.npmjs.com/package/react-transition-group) to handle the transitions.
 The SidePane should take all the screen.
 It can accept only one child (either a function or an element/component/dom node).

-The pane only appears from the left.. it is really a react-left-side-pane at the moment.
+The pane only appears from the right.. it is really a react-right-side-pane at the moment.
 Also, react-side-pane offers only a few props to customize the pane so if you need any additionnal tweaks, feel free to open an issue or to contribute.

 ### One pane usage